Has Anyone Recovered from Lyme Disease?

 Disseminated Lyme Disease

 When Lyme bacteria spread beyond the initial site of infection to the joints, nervous system, or heart, symptoms may persist longer.
 With appropriate antibiotic treatment, many patients improve.
-Others require longer treatment courses, monitoring for co-infections such as Babesia or Bartonella, and supportive care including physical therapy or neurological rehabilitation.
+Others require additional evaluation for co-infections such as Babesia or Bartonella and supportive care including physical therapy or neurological rehabilitation.

 Late-Stage Lyme Disease

 When Lyme disease remains untreated for months or years, it can lead to complications such as Lyme arthritis, neuroborreliosis with brain fog or nerve pain, and Lyme carditis affecting heart rhythm.
-Patients at this stage often benefit from extended oral or intravenous antibiotics and a multidisciplinary approach addressing immune, neurologic, and psychological health.
+Patients at this stage often benefit from a multidisciplinary approach addressing infectious, neurologic, and rehabilitation needs.

 What About Post-Treatment Lyme Disease Syndrome (PTLDS)?

 Some patients continue to experience symptoms even after appropriate antibiotic treatment.
-This condition is commonly referred to as post-treatment Lyme disease syndrome (PTLDS), sometimes called chronic Lyme disease.
+This condition is commonly referred to as post-treatment Lyme disease syndrome (PTLDS).

 Why Do Symptoms Persist After Treatment?